 USPS and Imagitas share revenue from the advertisers.
 To date, the USPS has received more than $300 million in revenue.
 “The recently signed MoverSource contract between USPS and Imagitas is a perfect example of the type of public-private partnership that creates jobs and raises revenue while requiring little, if any, government investment,” said Congressman Stephen Lynch, former Chairman of Congressional Subcommittee on Federal Workforce, Postal Service, and the District of Columbia during the 111th Congress.
 “I commend both parties on their commitment to saving costs and providing superior customer service by maintaining the MoverSource program.”

-The United States Postal Service has 155 million total delivery points nationwide and the number of points will continue to increase under the Universal Service Obligation.
+In 2020, the United States Postal Service has 161.4 million total delivery points nationwide and the number of points will continue to increase under the Universal Service Obligation.
 To facilitate delivering mail to so many delivery points, new mobile delivery devices (MDDs) are providing real-time scanning for daily delivery operations.
 These MDDs are ruggedized GPS cell phones with text touch screens to receive specialized live instructions.
 This system also includes geo-fence technology to assist supervisors in monitoring delivery operations.
 Should a carrier deviate from his or her designated geographic zone during street delivery, an alert is sent to the supervisor in an email or text message.

 Implementation was completed in 2015 and there are more than 263,000 MDDs in use nationwide.
 The contract with Honeywell to manufacture the MDD was for $500 million.
+In 2019, USPS awarded Zebra Technologies scanner contract worth $570 million for 300,000 TC77 mobile delivery devices.

 National deployment of Informed Visibility is scheduled for November 7th, 2016.
 This enterprise system will be a real-time, single source for all mail and mail aggregate information, leveraging data to provide business intelligence for USPS functional groups and the mailing industry, including end-to-end tracking of mail.
 In its descriptive material and literature, Informed Visibility utilizes terms such as “logical delivery events (LDE)”, “barcode scans”, and “predictive” when describing last mile delivery, the actual time of the delivery of mail from personal carriers placed inside a mailbox receptacle.